 - Honey or maple syrup, for serving (optional)

-- In a separate bowl, whisk together pumpkin puree, water, and egg with a fork.
-Add to flour mixture, and gently stir until dough comes together (it will be soft and shaggy).
-Fold in fontina cheese and sage, then dump mixture on a clean, lightly-floured counter.
-Knead dough until it comes together — about 15 to 20 kneads.
+- In a separate bowl, whisk together pumpkin purée, water, and egg with a fork.
+Add to flour mixture, and gently stir until dough comes together.
+It will be soft and shaggy.
+Fold in cubed Havarti and sage, then dump mixture on a clean, lightly-floured counter.
+Knead dough until it just comes together — about 15 to 20 kneads.

 - Press dough into a circle about one inch thick.
 Cut dough into 2- to 3-inch rounds, and place on a parchment-lined baking sheet.
 Reshape and press the excess dough, repeating the process until all the dough is used.

 - Brush biscuit tops with egg wash, and a sprinkle of salt, pepper, and garlic powder.
 Bake 15 to 18 minutes, or until light golden brown.